-If you find yourself with lost data from the Pic Lock 3 app (by i-App Creation Co., Ltd.) after upgrading to iOS 11, please contact our support team using the contact information below.
-So long as it is present in your backup, we will be able to assist you in recovering this data with iPhone Backup Extractor.
+If you've lost data from the Pic Lock 3 app (by i-App Creation Co., Ltd.) after upgrading to iOS 11, please contact our support team using the contact information below.
+So long as the data is present in your backup, we will be able to assist you in recovering it with iPhone Backup Extractor.

 If you are a Mac user, please make sure you have the option to view hidden files enabled.
 You can enable this from Finder by pressing on